 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-FormFactor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 38.7% in Q2, down 7.8 percentage points year on year.
+FormFactor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 37.2% in Q1, up 0.7 percentage points year on year.

-FormFactor's gross margins have been trending down over the last 12 months, averaging 35.9%.
-This weakness isn't great as FormFactor's margins are already far below other semiconductor companies and suggest shrinking pricing power and loose cost controls.
+FormFactor's gross margins have been trending up over the last 12 months, averaging 39.3%.
+This is a welcome development, as FormFactor's margins are below the industry average, and rising margins could suggest improved demand and pricing power.

 Profitability

-FormFactor reported an operating margin of 7.16% in Q2, down 13.6 percentage points year on year.
+FormFactor reported an operating margin of 7.7% in Q1, down 0.2 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-FormFactor's free cash flow came in at $2.1 million in Q2, down 92.6% year on year.
+FormFactor's free cash flow came in at $19.72 million in Q1, up 367% year on year.

 Is Now The Time?

-FormFactor's price-to-earnings ratio based on the next 12 months is 40.8x.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+FormFactor's price-to-earnings ratio based on the next 12 months is 36.6x.
+While we've no doubt one can find things to like about FormFactor, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.